Marwan Tabbara

 Marwan Rached Tabbara (born August 23, 1984) is a former Canadian politician who represented the riding of Kitchener South—Hespeler in the House of Commons of Canada from 2015 to 2021.
 He was first elected in the 2015 federal election as a member of the Liberal Party of Canada and re-elected in 2019.
-Tabbara resigned from the Liberal caucus in 2020 after he was charged in connection with an alleged assault and sat as an independent member for the remainder of the 43rd Canadian Parliament.
+Tabbara resigned from the Liberal caucus in 2020 after he was criminally charged with two counts of assault & one count of being unlawfully in a dwelling house.
+Tabbara pleaded guilty for his crimes & was convicted, though he sat as an independent member for the remainder of the 43rd Canadian Parliament preceding his conviction.
 He did not seek re-election in the 2021 Canada federal election.

 Early life

 Marwan Tabbara was born in Beirut, Lebanon on August 23, 1984.
 Four years later, his family migrated to Canada to flee the ongoing Lebanese Civil War.

-After receiving his Bachelor of Arts degree in Political Science and Government from the University of Guelph, Tabbara took several construction jobs in the summer before working at the Frito Lay plant in Cambridge, where he worked as a line technician.
+After receiving his Bachelor of Arts degree in political science and government from the University of Guelph, Tabbara took several construction jobs in the summer before working at the Frito Lay plant in Cambridge, where he worked as a line technician.
 He also worked as a field supervisor for a management company doing quality control work within the automotive industry.